Ivygugu/CPO-Tisa-lab3/README.md

 ## Design notes

-### Compare mutable and immutable implementation

 - Parse input string in a tree